orbingol/NURBS-Python/docs/q_a.rst

 to reproduce it.
 You may directly upload any data files required for testing to the issue tracker or email me if you feel that is more convenient for you.

-Please note that the issue tracker is public and all written text and all uploaded files will be visible to everybody.

 Comments, Questions and Feature Requests
 ----------------------------------------

 You are encouraged to use the `issue tracker on GitHub <https://github.com/orbingol/NURBS-Python/issues>`_ for your questions and comments.
 I would be glad if you could use the appropriate label (``comment``, ``question`` or ``feature request``) to label your questions or comments on the issue tracker.

-I also would like to leave the email communication open for NURBS-Python users.
-The issue tracker will stay as the preferred method for communication but I know some users don't feel confident asking questions or commenting on a public system.
-I will try my best to reply back to your emails as soon as possible.

 API Changes
 ===========